 +44 (0)20 7405 2127

-Explore original manuscripts, furniture, paintings and other items relating to Britain's most popular novelist in the house in which he wrote Oliver Twist and Nicholas Nickleby.
-Please note that the Museum will be closed temporarily for refurbishment from mid 2011.
-Please check opening prior to your visit.
+Visit the beautifully restored Charles Dickens Museum to experience Dickens’ house as if he had just stepped out of the door.
+Explore original manuscripts, furniture, paintings and other items relating to Britain’s most popular novelist in the Georgian townhouse in which he wrote Oliver Twist and Nicholas Nickleby.

 An introduction to the Charles Dickens Museum